MattiaGualandi/anomaly_segmentation/README.md

 ## Running the Notebook

 - Once your environment is set up, simply select **Runtime > Run All** in Colab to execute the entire notebook.
-- By default, the notebook doesn't perform training and it runs full inference on the test set using the best model.
+- By default, the notebook doesn't perform training and it runs full inference on the test set using the best model (inference takes approximately 1 hour).

 ## Configuration Options